Myths about antibiotic resistance

 Up-to-date figures vary between sources, but livestock only accounted for 33% of antibiotic sales in the UK in 2016.
 Companion animals accounted for 8%, and the remaining 59% were sold for use in healthcare settings.

-While the UK has stricter rules than many other countries regarding the use of antibiotics in livestock, this is still a potential source of antibiotic resistance and evidence suggests that antibiotics and resistant bacteria can contaminate the local environment.
+While the UK has stricter rules than many other countries regarding the use of antibiotics in farming, this is still a potential source of antibiotic resistance and evidence suggests that antibiotics and resistant bacteria can contaminate the local environment.

 There is also concern that Brexit will allow the UK more freedom to increase the use of antibiotics in farm animals over and above current EU standards.